 Does it really do the job?
 Yes!
 Read this post on comparing different cleaners.
 You will be shocked at how ineffective some of the top commercial cleaners are.

 Good simple non-toxic cleaners like baking soda and peroxide have simplified my cleaning routine and supplies tremendously by keeping them minimal.
 These minimal ingredients also help with the budget.
 They’re so inexpensive and are multi-purpose for many things in the home.
 I love when products can do double duty.
 Give me the most bang for my buck, please!
 The baking soda is great for cleaning grime and the peroxide is fantastic for disinfecting.
+These products were actually recommended to me by a friend who is a cleaner.
+She works for a portable toilet hire company and regularly uses these products to clean the toilets that her company rents out.
+She always has so many useful cleaning tips, I would be lost without her!

 Really it’s as simple as one, two, three.